 \item \textbf{RAPM methods (Ours):} Our method retrieves top-K relevant samples from a protein knowledge database, constructs augmented prompts with these samples, and leverages general LLMs to generate context-aware responses. \end{enumerate}

-We test four subtasks in Mol-Instructions-OOD, including ``Protein Function'', ``Functional Description'', ``Domain/Motif'' and ``Catalytic Activity'', using the standard NLP metrics (ROUGE-L) and our proposed metric, Entity-BLEU ($N=2$).
+We test all subtasks in Pro-Inst-OOD, including ``Protein Function'', ``Functional Description'', ``Domain/Motif'', ``Catalytic Activity'', and ``Protein Caption'', using the standard NLP metrics (ROUGE-L) and our proposed metric, Entity-BLEU ($N=2$).
 Detailed fine-tuning hyperparameters, retrieval settings, and RAPM prompt can be seen in Appendix~\ref{abla:hyper_params} and \ref{abla:rag_settings}.
 Note that for a fair comparison between RAPM methods and fine-tuned LLMs, we exclude all extra-training-set data during retrieval to prevent potential data leakage.
 In addition, all subtasks are trained and tested together, but the results are reported separately.